What is normal blood pressure by age and gender?

 As you can see from the chart, and graphs (from the USA), above – age and gender affect BP in the following ways:

-• Blood pressure increases with age, and it’s normal for arteries to become stiffer as people get older
+• Blood pressure increases with age, and it is normal for arteries to become stiffer as people get older

 • Normal BP goes up with age and is generally higher in men.
 When women hit the menopause BP starts to align with men (as do its risks)

-• Hence, for people over 75 years, the ideal blood pressure is usually considered to be under 150/90 mmHg – as more BP is needed to keep the brain supplied with blood
+• Hence, for people over 75 years, the ideal blood pressure is under 150/90 mmHg – as more BP is needed to keep the brain supplied with blood

 • The pulse pressure – i.e. difference between the systolic (upper number) and diastolic (lower number) – also rises through life.
 It can be 40 mmHg at 20 years, and 70 mmHg at 80 years